 Consulting a qualified mental health professional will better prepare you to interact with your loved one – allowing you to better anticipate his or her responses.

-Do I Need an Interventionist?
+Do I need an interventionist?

 In many cases, hiring a professional interventionist is the best way to proceed.
 The goal of an intervention is to present the substance abuser with a structured opportunity to accept help, as well as helping them to acknowledge that they need to make changes in their behavioral.
 An experienced interventionist will be equipped to keep everything focused and on track.
 They are well-versed in dealing with inevitable obstacles and resistance the addicted individual will pose.
-Interventionalists are well aware of how denial feeds an addiction.
+Interventionists are well aware of how denial feeds an addiction.